 First stop was Ghent which is a beautiful Dutch city.
 Don’t be fooled by its medieval vibe, it’s also a place of genetic research and home to several Nobel prize winners!!

 Ghent also has an eco-friendly vibe with wide cycle paths and promotes vegetarianism avidly even having a “meat-free” Thursday in many places.
 Also, no-one seems to lock their bike up in Ghent….wouldn’t happen in Dublin…

-For our day out I wore a nice casual outfit: a vintage tweed jacket, floral jumper, black skinnies with a crochet hem and my trusty Topshop plimsolls.
+For our day out I wore a nice casual outfit: a vintage tweed jacket which I bought in Paris, a floral jumper, black skinnies with a crochet hem and my trusty Topshop plimsolls.